Firefly Aftercare Resource List

 Self compassion holds

 These are simple body postures that can help us come back into balance.
-We keep them on hand and use them often.
+We keep them on hand and use them in team meetings when we need a little extra softness and space.

 Journaling prompts